CiscoDevNet/terraform-provider-aci/website/docs/d/cloud_service_endpoint_selector.html.markdown

 # aci_cloud_service_endpoint_selector #

 Data source for ACI Cloud Service Endpoint Selector
-Note: This resource is supported in Cloud APIC only.
+Note: This datasource is supported in Cloud APIC only.

 ## API Information ##